 The majority of the population is white and the majority of stops and searches involve white people.
 Per person, black people are more likely to be stopped and searched.

-Black people are about eight times as likely to be stopped and searched as white people.
-Four in every 1,000 white people was stopped and searched in 2016/17, compared to 29 in every 1,000 black people.
+Black people are about nearly ten times as likely to be stopped and searched as white people.
+Three in every 1,000 white people were stopped and searched in 2017/18, compared to 29 in every 1,000 black people.

 The difference in rates between white and black people has grown since last year.
 Stops and searches have fallen in the last year overall but those involving white people have fallen faster than those involving black people.